A Visual tour of the UK's Modernist High-Rise architecture.

 Starting off with the Brutalist icons of the Barbican and Trellick tower, then moving on to more local delights such as Kingston House in Hull (with my favourite external staircase), it wasn't long before Brutalism would give way to a broader Modernist church.
 This would feature glass walled giants such as the CIS Tower in Manchester, the Arts Tower in Sheffield, One Croydon and the BT Tower.

 I then teamed up with a Graphic Designer friend Nick Lamb to compile a visual essay of Britain's Modernist High-Rise, combining my illustrations with Lamb's beautiful photography and subtle design skills.
-It was then decided that we should turn the project into a book, a visual record of a journey around the nation's most interesting post-war high-rises up to the late 70's.
+It was then decided that we should turn the project into a visual record of a journey around the nation's most interesting post-war high-rises up to the late 70's.
 This would take us the length and breadth of the country capturing it's most iconic (and maligned) Modernist High-Rise architecture.

 Vertical Futures was born and volume one is now available for pre-order, this focuses on the Modernist High-rise architecture of Sheffield and Manchester.
 It comes presented in a collectors box and features 40 removable A5 pages of beautifully hand-drawn illustrations as well as photographs and sketches.
 NC